10110111/gdtoa-desktop/README.md

 * `USE_LOCALE`, since any glibc-based apps looking for a compatible parsing and formatting of numbers will need it
 * `MULTIPLE_THREADS` + the required locking functions, since the target OSes are multithreaded, and we intend this library to be usable generically.
 * All the externally-visible function names have been prefixed by `gdtoa_` prefix.
 So, if you wanted to call e.g. `g_xfmt(args...)`, you should instead use `gdtoa_g_xfmt(args...)`.
+* For 32-bit x86 systems SSE2 is used for arithmetic instead of x87 to avoid inconsistent rounding.
+Then `strtodt` test passes.
+If you target a CPU without SSE2 support, set the `ENABLE_SSE2` option to `OFF`.
+In this case the implementation using integer arithmetic will be compiled into the library.

 ## Installation
 Simply doing the following commands should be enough to install the library: